swiftlang/swift-org-website/getting-started/cli-swiftpm/index.md

 ## Adding dependencies

-Swift based applications are usually composed from libraries that provide useful functionality.
+Swift-based applications are usually composed from libraries that provide useful functionality.

 In this project, we’ll use a package called [example-package-figlet](https://github.com/apple/example-package-figlet) which will help us make ASCII art.

-You can find more interesting libraries on [Swift Package Index](https://swiftpackageindex.com) -- the unofficial package index for Swift.
+You can find more interesting libraries at the [Swift Package Index](https://swiftpackageindex.com).

 To do so, we extend our `Package.swift` file with the following information: